dzufferey/dzufferey.github.io/concurrency_theory_2019/notes/notes_7.md

 __Theorem.__
 A language $L$ is downward-closed iff it can be described by an SRE.

-The [paper](https://www.irif.fr/~abou/lcs-cav98.ps.gz) propose a proof by induction on the structure of regular expressions, at each step giving an SRE for the downward-closure.
+The [paper](https://www.irif.fr/~abou/lcs-cav98.ps.gz) proposes a proof by induction on the structure of regular expressions, at each step giving an SRE for the downward-closure.
 However, we can do better with what we have already seen.

 __Lemma.__